 In 2010, Arizona Chemical was acquired by American Securities, LLC, a US-based private equity firm.

-In 2012, the company opened its newest research and development laboratory in Shanghai, China, as well as expanded its presence in Russia with the opening of an office in Moscow.
+In 2012, the company opened a Science & Technology laboratory in Shanghai, China, as well as expanded its presence in Russia with the opening of an office in Moscow.

 Today, Arizona Chemical continues to make our world greener through hundreds of sustainable products that improve our daily life and through world class manufacturing practices that are focused to reduce waste, emissions and energy consumption.
 With more than 1,100 employees and state-of-the-art refineries in five countries on both sides of the Atlantic, Arizona Chemical provides sustainable raw materials to hundreds of companies and, in-turn, to millions of consumers all around the world.